 Go To The Beach

 There’s a nearby beach that we can get into for a $35 annual pass.
 On warm days, this is used A LOT!
 This summer will be fun because there are two sides to the lake, a shallow side and a deeper side, and I suspect that our kids may want to be in different ends.
 Fun!

 Cheap Baseball Tickets

 A new baseball stadium was built about 10 minutes away.
 It’s not even a minor league team, but is instead an independent league of three teams that take turns playing each other.
 Nobody will recognize the players, of course, but with tickets starting at $6, this is a no-brainer!
-And if there are no teams nearby, you could always buy a pair of quality baseball gloves and throw a ball around yourselves!
+And if there are no teams nearby, you could always get a glove or two and throw a ball around yourselves!

 Taking Care of the Vegetables